uktrade/streampq/README.md

 - Every effort is made to cancel queries on `KeyboardInterrupt`, `SystemExit`, or errors - the server doesn't continue needlessly using resources.

-Particularly useful when temporary tables are needed to store intermediate results.
+Particularly useful when temporary tables are needed to store intermediate results in multi-statement SQL scripts.

 ## Installation